musikowskipawel/PaoloPad/README.md

 https://github.com/fb39ca4/kappa-pad

 You can probably buy everything for like, under 10$, some stuff you have probably laying around your house too.

+If you wanna build this shit and have any problems, text me on discord paolo#9379
 ![image](https://user-images.githubusercontent.com/66538450/161980853-3690b58c-5967-4cc6-bc2f-ba4e5bfe3f7c.jpg)